Believe it or not, cleaning is becoming so much more fun and enjoyable for me now, because…

 Add 1/2 tablespoon Sal Suds to 16 oz water and mix well.

-I love these 16 oz spray bottles you can find on Amazon!
+You can find lots of 16 oz spray bottles on Amazon!

 That simple, really?
 Here is a great example of how a simple cleaning spray can be so effective.